It's

 music as a wall, a separator trying to create some semblance

-of personal space where none exists,
+of personal space where none exists, trying to keep reality

 just far enough away to feel safe for a minute or two...